digideskio/laravel-bdd/README.md

 composer update
 ```

-Register the service Provider.
-This package is for development only so in the register method of the AppServiceProvider add
+This package is for development only, so add

 ```php
 if (!$this->app->environment('production')) {
     $this->app->register('SimoTod\LaravelBdd\Providers\BddServiceProvider');
 }
 ```
+in the register() method of the AppServiceProvider.

 Publish the yml file and the tests/bdd folder